 b.
 Immediately after the incubation, centrifuge briefly (~5 sec) to collect the double-stranded cDNA at the bottom of the tube/plate.
-Place the sample on ice to cool the plastic, then immediately proceed to "Synthesize cRNA by In Vitro Transcription" on page 16.
+Place the sample on ice to cool the plastic, then immediately proceed to the next section, "Synthesize cRNA by In Vitro Transcription".